 Road to Infinite Frontier: Future State

 Following Death Metal, the future is full of infinite possibilities.
 To explore the possible future of DC, multiple creators wrote books and back-issues with a possible future of their run.
 These stories take place anywhere from 3 to 1000000 years in the future, and reveal the dangers of enemies like the Magistrate and Merlin, and introduce us to new heroes like Yara Flor.
-You can check out the Comic Book Herald Reading Order here.
+You can check out the Comic Book Herald Future State Reading Order here.

 Infinite Frontier Part 1: